 Somewhere in between the steep descent of the tiny plane and the slow, flat glide of the giant plane is a sweet spot, which I would say is around 20 size.
 A 20 size plane is big enough to have a respectable wing carrying capacity, but it has the advantage of short field performance when taking off and landing.
 It doesn’t require a hugely long runway like a giant model, but it doesn’t drop like a stone the way a 1/2A plane does.
 When you want to land a 20 size plane, you just cut the power and it lands very comfortably.

 The third factor that I mentioned above, crash inertia, is self explanatory.
-Due to the function of the square vs the function of the cube, the smaller your plane the less crash inertia it possesses in relation to the surface area striking the ground.
+Due to the square-cube law, the smaller your plane the less crash inertia it possesses in relation to the surface area striking the ground.
 I can give you a recent example that illustrates the point perfectly.
 My 40 size low winger had a wing tip strike while landing, and it broke the rear bolt blocks out of the fuselage where the wing was attached.
 The plane didn’t even turn over.
 It just bounced and then landed on its wheels.
 A month later I was flying a friend’s 20 size low winger and it got caught in a cross wind when landing, and it dropped the wing tip.
 This plane actually did a cartwheel before coming to rest on its wheels.
 The only damage was a small crack in the bulkhead at the trailing edge.
 It didn’t even break the prop.

 Planes at the extremes of the size scale will demonstrate the crash inertia principle even better.
 I’ve had 1/2A planes that cartwheeled and flipped several times, and all they needed to get back into the air was more fuel.
 A ten pound 120 size plane will get totally smithereened by even a relatively minor mishap.

 I hope I have helped you to feel at least a little bit more informed about why you would choose one size plane over another.
-Maybe you have old, tired eyes, or maybe you have a very small flying field, and your choice will be made for you.
+Maybe the choice is already made for you: big planes for old, tired eyes, or small planes for your small flying field.
 Barring that, try some airplanes at different sizes and keep these factors in mind, and you’ll start to see the differences in flight performance and why they happen.
 For my own part, I like all different sizes of planes.
 I appreciate the smooth flying and flat gliding of the larger ones, but I’m always very careful to treat them right.
 And I still love 049 and 10 size planes, especially the ones that are engineered correctly to make them fly well, and I especially love how they just bounce when I don’t land them properly.
 It seems that 20 to 40 size planes represent a good compromise, so it’s no wonder that they have always been so popular.